sophiecchen/personal-website/work/ctf-walkthroughs/hack-the-box/linux-fundamentals.md

 ### Network Services

-The most important network services you should be familiar with are SSH, NFS, Apache, and VPN.
+BOOKMARK

+While there are many network services, these are must-knows:
-- OpenSSH: a free and open-source implementation of the Secure Shell (SSH) protocol that allows the secure transmission of data and commands over a network
+- OpenSSH: A free and open-source implementation of the Secure Shell (SSH) protocol that allows the secure transmission of data and commands over a network
-- Network File System (NFS): a network protocol that allows us to store and manage files on remote systems as if they were stored on the local system
+- Network File System (NFS): A network protocol that allows us to store and manage files on remote systems as if they were stored on the local system
+- Apache Web Server:
-- Apache is widespread, but Python Web Server is a simple, fast alternative
+- Python Web Server: A simple, fast alternative to Apache WEb Server
-- OpenVPN: a popular open-source VPN server available for various operating systems
+- OpenVPN: A popular open-source VPN server available for various operating systems

 ### Working with Web Services